White headmaster forced Black student, 11, to kneel while apologizing, mom says: ‘This was a racist act’

 “The manner in which he disciplined a St. Martin’s student was not consistent with the policies and philosophy of St. Martin’s,” Conway wrote in the email.

 Paul has hired an attorney and is unsure whether her son will return to school.
-She is demanding the headmaster step down and that the school implement racial sensitivity courses for its staff.
+She is demanding the headmaster step down and that the school implements racial sensitivity courses for its staff.

 “As much as an apology would be great, I don’t think it would erase anything of the impact it’s had on my child,” she said.